 - The Kepler Space Telescope will balance on photons to aim

-- Citizen scientists made contact with an old, out of use satellite
+- Civilian scientists made contact with an old, out of use satellite

 - Chris Hadfield performs Lou Reed’s “Satellite of Love”